eridur-de/mightyscape-1.1-deprecated/README.md

 # MightyScape for Inkscape 1.0+

+# From now (15.02.2023) on this repository is deprecated and continued by https://github.com/eridur-de/mightyscape-1.2

 In short: A maintained extension collection for Inkscape 1.0+, working on Windows and Linux.
 There are **238 extension folders** with **412 .inx files** inside.
 We also take part at https://inkscape.org/gallery/=extension/ (with single extension uploads).

 # About MightyScape